nuxeo/nuxeo-drive/DEVELOPERS.rst

 Then install ``py2app`` along with the dependencies::

-  sudo pip install py2app
+  pip install py2app
-  sudo pip install -r requirements.txt
+  pip install --user -r requirements.txt

 Then run::